 While we all hear about the need for digital transformation, what that means and how far it makes sense for a given company to proceed is variable.
 While we might all aspire to a future of autonomous offices, the returns from advancing to stage six in the near-term may only be sufficient for companies with large portfolios of assets that can build economies of scale by carrying insights from one twin to adapting the design of another building.

-Yet even if stage six remains out of reach, this by no means should deter organizations from advancing to the early stage of transformation.
+Yet even if stage six remains out of reach, this by no means should deter organizations from advancing to the early stage of digital transformation in real estate.
 The benefits of advancing even from stage one to two or three are enormous – estimates for time savings alone are in the range of 50-80%.
-What this tells us that, regardless of where a company is on the maturity curve, there is always room for improvement and optimization.
+What this tells us is that, regardless of where a company is on the maturity curve, there is always room for improvement and optimization.
 As we have seen in the remarkable spurt of innovation around remote work and back-to-the-office solutions, technology continues to evolve to address new problems; digital twins may be just the beginning.